project-tenjin/backend/README.md

 Eg. `https://docs.google.com/spreadsheets/d/13xIEyaqGgaUQkt8vAYV8sTct7ilM3EgAb669MQIkBRI/edit` -> `13xIEyaqGgaUQkt8vAYV8sTct7ilM3EgAb669MQIkBRI`

 ### Configuration
-This goes into `src/main/resources/application.yml` for production and `src/test/resources/application.yml` for integration tests.
+This goes into environment specific config files `src/main/resources/application.yml` is default and has acceptance configs `src/main/resources/application-production.yml` for production `src/test/resources/application.yml` for integration tests.

 ## Managing Courses
 To add new courses, add a new sheet at the bottom of Google Spreadsheet, by clicking the "+" button.